 Manage Stress

 Pregnancy can be a time of additional stress as you are experiencing many physical changes and preparing for birth and a new baby.
 Everything you expose yourself to during pregnancy can also affect your baby, and stress is no exception.
 Stress during pregnancy can affect your baby in many ways.
-Physiological changes can impact your developing baby.
-Stress that puts you at a higher risk for some complications can affect the health and development of your baby.
+Physiological changes and stress that increase your risk for complications can affect the health and development of your baby.
 How you and your baby are affected by stress is a function of your stress response and ability to turn it off.
-The good news is that understanding your stress response and learning about evidence-based tools to manage stress will minimize your and your baby’s adverse effects and positively impact your mental health.
+The good news is that understanding your stress response and learning about evidence-based tools to manage stress will minimize the adverse effects on you and your baby and positively impact your mental health.

-This is a great time to start looking into your maternity and paternity leave options and plan for childcare if you plan to return to work.
-You and your partner need to determine how much time you can take off and whether you will be paid during leave.
+The second trimester is great for exploring your maternity and paternity leave options.
+You and your partner must determine how much time you can take off and whether you will be paid during leave.
 If you are employed, you can start by checking with your employer.
 Next, look into the policies in your state if you are in the United States.
 If you are in another country, check with government agencies.

 If you or your partner is self-employed, consider putting systems in place to spend some time away from your business.
 At a minimum, cut down on hours.
-It can be challenging to take a lot of time away from work, especially if that means losing income.
 This is a short window of opportunity for you and your partner to be with your new baby.
-I urge both of you to explore your options and get creative to try and find a way to spend as much time as possible with your new baby.
-Planning for maternity leave is a big project, and this episode breaks it down into manageable tasks that you can knock out.
+I urge both of you to explore your options and get creative to spend as much time as possible with your new baby.
+This episode covers navigating job protections, coordinating federal, state, and employer benefits, assessing your financial capacity for time off, and planning for a smooth transition back to work.

 Build Your Baby Registry